 Community Lead Partner: Nottingham Black Archive (NBA) with Renaissance One

 This project set out to uncover narratives that strengthen the coverage of under-represented groups in relation to the centenary.
 Empire troops fought in the most infamous battles of the war, including at Ypres and Passchendaele, but the hidden histories of soldiers from the Caribbean and South Asia still need to be recovered and their stories told, not only in scholarly monographs but in other cultural forms too.
 This project therefore focuses on visual culture in the form of a travelling exhibition for the general public to ensure that we try to avoid the risk that younger generations will conceive of the war as fought entirely by white soldiers.
 It mines the stories of the soldiers and centres on the East Midlands.
 The exhibition launched on September 22nd 2017 at New Art Exchange, Nottingham, and then toured Nottingham, the East Midlands and London through October, November and December.

 Lead academics: Dr Mike Heffernan, Dr Steve Legg (University of Nottingham)

 Community Partner: Ramgarhia Social Sisters

-The Centre has developed a partnership with Nottingham based community theatre company Excavate in order to work with a variety of organisations that support those who are seeking refuge in Nottingham, alongside a group of artists from across the Middle Eastern community in the city.
-Together they are looking to create an artistic response to issues of migration caused by war, and what it means to be a refugee and to resettle in another country; issues of dissolving borders in the Middle East (2016 is the centenary of the Sykes-Picot agreement that defined the borders of Iraq and Syria); and the ways in which the public’s perception of what refuge is and how it should be offered, and under what conditions, is changing.
+The Centre developed a partnership with Nottingham based community theatre company Excavate in order to work with a variety of organisations that support those who are seeking refuge in Nottingham, alongside a group of artists from across the Middle Eastern community in the city.
+Together they created an artistic response to issues of migration caused by war, and what it means to be a refugee and to resettle in another country; issues of dissolving borders in the Middle East (2016 is the centenary of the Sykes-Picot agreement that defined the borders of Iraq and Syria); and the ways in which the public’s perception of what refuge is and how it should be offered, and under what conditions, is changing.